-If you like healthy recipes then you must try this recipe of healthy banana oatmeal muffins whit nuts because they are so amazing
+If you like healthy recipes then you must try this recipe of healthy banana oatmeal muffins whit nuts because they are so amazing and so perfect to go with my apple banana smoothie.

 This is the perfect recipe, these muffins are quick and easy to make at home and they are made with natural and healthy ingredients.

-Also made with wholemeal flour and rolled oats, rich in fiber, perfect for a good transit.
+Also made with wholemeal flour and rolled oats, rich in fiber, perfect for good transit.
 And naturally sweetened with maple syrup that you can also replace with honey.

-Just add a few walnuts for crunch, a few pieces of dark chocolate and a pinch of cinnamon spice and you have the perfect breakfast to go.
+Just add a few walnuts for crunch, a few pieces of dark chocolate, and a pinch of cinnamon spice and you have the perfect breakfast to go.

-- Whole wheat flour: A whole or semi-whole wheat flour that you can replace with all purpose flour or even with a gluten free flour.
+- Whole wheat flour: A whole or semi-whole wheat flour that you can replace with all-purpose flour or even with a gluten-free flour.

-- Rolled Oat : Take organic wholemeal oat flakes like old fashioned rolled oats.
+- Rolled Oat: Take organic wholemeal oat flakes like old-fashioned rolled oats.

 - Leavening agents: Baking soda and baking powder, you can use only baking powder.